JacquesDonnelly/FlippyFlopFrontEnd/README.md

-# FlippyFlopFrontEnd
+# FlippyFlopME
-React Front End for flippyflop.me
+React Front End and FastAPI backend for flippyflop.me